surfer1225/FlashSale/README.md

 # FlashSale API

-FlashSale API, including 3 APIs
+FlashSale API, including 3 APIs:

-GET /wallet/{id} to retrieve wallet information
+- GET /wallet/{id} to retrieve wallet information
-POST /products/{id}/purchase to purchase products under flash sale on the website GET /sales/current?country=SG to view current flash sale.
+- POST /products/{id}/purchase to purchase products under flash sale on the website
+- GET /sales/current?country=SG to view current flash sale.

 # Run the Application
-once you have checkout your project in your IDE simply run "sbt start" to run the application
+Once you have checkout your project in your IDE, simply run "sbt start" to run the application

 # Test the application